Fair Transit Stop Placement: A Clustering Perspective and Beyond: Preliminaries

 Intuitively, each agent $i$ minimizes her travel cost by either walking directly from $a_i$ to $b_i$, or by walking from $a_i$ to a transit stop $y_1 \in Y$, taking the transit system from $y_1$ to another stop $y_2 \in Y$, and then walking from $y_2$ to her destination $b_i$.
 Unless otherwise specified, we adopt the assumption that $d'(y_1,y_2)=0$ for all $y_1,y_2 \in Y$.
-This assumption, which we refer to as \emph{null transit times}, captures scenarios where the cost of using the transit system is negligible compared to walking.
-Critically, our central algorithmic result will hold for arbitrary transit times.
+This assumption, which we refer to as \emph{null transit cost}, captures scenarios where the cost of using the transit system is negligible compared to walking.
+Critically, our central algorithmic result will hold for arbitrary transit cost.

 The total travel cost of a solution $Y \subseteq \mathcal{C}$ is defined as $c(Y) = \sum_{i \in N} c_i(Y)$.
 We first remark that a solution which minimizes total travel cost among all feasible solutions is NP-hard to compute, even in the special case of null transit times.
 Since we are mainly focused on fairness in this work, we defer the proof to Appendix~\ref{app:minimizing_total_travel_cost}.
-This result marks a contrast between general metric spaces and the line, since the latter setting admits a polynomial time algorithm for any transit times which are directly proportional to the walking times \citep{BEL25a}.
+This result marks a contrast between general metric spaces and the line, since the latter setting admits a polynomial time algorithm for any transit cost which are directly proportional to the walking cost \citep{BEL25a}.

-\begin{restatable}{proposition}{propCostMinimization} Unless $P=NP$, there is no polynomial time algorithm which computes a minimum cost solution to the TrSP problem, even under null transit times, i.e., even when $d'(i,j)=0$ for all $i,j\in\mathcal X$. \end{restatable}
+\begin{restatable}{proposition}{propCostMinimization} Unless $P=NP$, there is no polynomial time algorithm which computes a minimum cost solution to the TrSP problem, even under null transit cost, i.e., even when $d'(i,j)=0$, for all $i,j\in\mathcal X$. \end{restatable}